Estimated reading time: 5 minutes

 Understanding the Journal Entry 2:

-Above entry is to account for the Cash received against the Accounts Receivable.
+The above entry accounts for the Cash received against the Accounts Receivable.
 The GLs involved herein are Bank and Accounts receivable.
 These two GLs are real accounts.
 So, we shall debit what comes in and credit what goes out.
-Agents will be receiving cash/bank and let go of the asset account.
-In other words, Accounts receivable asset replaces the Cash GL.
-So, entity records journal entry by reversing AR GL and increasing Bank account.
+Agents will receive cash/bank and let go of the asset account.
+In other words, the Accounts receivable asset replaces the Cash GL.
+So, the entity records journal entries by reversing the AR GL and increasing the Bank account.

 Runners Insight:

 Let’s learn the logical aspect of this second entry.
 We need to increase cash and decrease accounts receivable.
-The Easy rule to remember for any Journal entry involving asset is
+The Easy rule to remember for any Journal entry involving assets is

 We already have the Accounts receivable Debit in the Journal entry.
-So, Credit the Receivables in Journal entry to reduce it.
-Cash GL is nothing but the fill-in-the-blank for the entry.
-If AR is on credit side, then the debit side is only the leftover portion.
+So, Credit the Receivables in the Journal entry to reduce it.
+Cash GL is nothing but a fill-in-the-blank for the entry.
+If AR is on the credit side, then the debit side is only the leftover portion.
 Therefore, Cash/Bank GL is debited.
-Therefore, we can be logical as well to record the journal entry.
+Consequently, we can also be logical when recording the journal entry.

 In the initial example, we understood the journal entries in the books of entities receiving the Commission.
-Let’s see the entries in the entity’s books which is paying the Commission.
+Let’s see the entries in the entity’s books paying the commission.

 Practical Example – for Commission expenses